 Nicholas Harding (b.
-1956) is a highly regarded British-Australian artist known for his large scale painted portraits and pen and ink drawings.
+1956 - 2022) is a highly regarded British-Australian artist known for his large scale painted portraits and pen and ink drawings.
 Harding came to Australia from England as a six-year-old.
-After studying for a BA he worked for twenty-two years as a freelance animator.
-Meanwhile, he was became known, early on, for huge pen and ink depictions of the railway tracks and shabby streets of inner Sydney, and the scrubby trees of the beaches of the north coast of New South Wales.
+After studying for a Bachelor of Arts, he worked for twenty-two years as a freelance animator.
+Meanwhile, he became known, early on, for huge pen and ink depictions of the railway tracks and shabby streets of inner Sydney, and the scrubby trees of the beaches of the north coast of New South Wales.
 His lush paintings on the same themes, as well as flowers, beach and river scenes and caravan parks are now in high demand from collectors.